johnespinosa/edx-platform/docs/en_us/platform_api/source/enrollment/overview.rst

 EdX Platform Enrollment API Capabilities
 ********************************************

-With the edX Platform Enrollment API, you can:
+With the edX Platform Enrollment API, you can complete these tasks.

 * :ref:`Get the user's enrollment status in a course <Get the Users Enrollment Status in a Course>`